 This is very serious.
 You only have 10 days before a final restraining order hearing.
 This gives you incredibly little time.
-If there's still time left (2-3 days) there's fortunately a legal technique that a knowledgeable attorney can use that gets you more time to defend yourself against any false...Read more »
+If there's still time left (2-3 days) there's fortunately a legal technique that a knowledgeable attorney can use that gets you more time to defend yourself against...Read more »

 If you canceled your order and received a full refund why would you think you're entitled to keep the item?
 Just imagine if everyone did that.
 How do you think Amazon and its vendors would revise their return/refund policies?
 If current online purchasing policies are designed to encourage...Read more »

 Children have a right to see both their parents.
 A custodial parent cannot unilaterally decide to stop the other parent from parenting his children and being part of their lives.
-Unless your Order prohibits your parenting time or imposes certain restrictions then it's likely your parenting rights...Read more »
+Unless your Order prohibits your parenting time or imposes certain restrictions then it's likely your parenting...Read more »

 Contract states that after 90 days upon stating child will not return to school, daycare will refund deposit.
 On June 1, stated my children will not return to daycare beginning July 5.
 It is now October, well over the 90 days the daycare’s contract states they would return the deposit.
 How can...
 Read more »